 Form: Unemployment Insurance (UI) Employer Account Number.
 Register:

-- Online at the UI -Employers & Agents - By phone at 651-296-6141, option 4. - Available from: Minnesota Department of Employment and Economic Development, Unemployment Insurance (UI) Program. - Filed with: Minnesota Department of Employment and Economic Development, Unemployment Insurance (UI) Program. - How often: Registration must occur prior to the due date of the first quarterly wage detail report that the employer is required to submit.
-However, do not register until covered wages have actually been paid.
+- Online at Minnesota Unemployment Insurance (UI) Program - By phone at 651-296-6141, option 4. - Available from: Minnesota Department of Employment and Economic Development, Unemployment Insurance (UI) Program. - Filed with: Minnesota Department of Employment and Economic Development, Unemployment Insurance (UI) Program. - How often: Under Minnesota Unemployment Insurance Law, every individual or organization that pays covered wages in Minnesota must register with the MN Unemployment Insurance (UI) Program.
+Registration should be done as soon as possible after the first wages are paid for covered employment in Minnesota.
+Registration must occur prior to the due date of the first quarterly wage detail report the employer is required to submit.
+Do not register until covered wages have actually been paid.

-Refer to the Unemployment Insurance Employer Handbook, sections Who Needs to Register and How to Register.
+Refer to the Employer Handbook, sections Who Needs to Register and How to Register.